4th Wisconsin Legislature

-The Fourth Wisconsin Legislature convened from January 8, 1851, to March 17, 1851 in regular session.
-Senators representing odd-numbered districts were newly elected for this session and were serving the first year of a two-year term.
+The Fourth Wisconsin Legislature convened in regular session from January 8, 1851, to March 17, 1851.
+Senators representing odd-numbered districts were newly elected for this session and served the first year of a two-year term.
 Assembly members were elected to a one-year term.
-Assembly members and odd-numbered senators were elected in the general election of November 5, 1850.
+Assembly members and odd-numbered senators were elected in the general election on November 5, 1850.
 Senators representing even-numbered districts were serving the second year of their two-year term, having been elected in the general election held on November 6, 1849.

+The governor of Wisconsin during this entire term was Democrat Nelson Dewey, of Grant County, serving the second year of his second two-year term, having won re-election in the 1849 Wisconsin gubernatorial election.